caameron/CS586-GradProject/README.md

    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/5.sql)
    [Result](https://github.com/caameron/CS586-GradProject/blob/master/Query_Results/Result5.csv) <br />
    (Note: Many teams have multiple people with the tallest height so there will be multiple entries per team.
-   In addition players switch between teams during the season and will show up for multiple teams.)
+   In addition players switch between teams during the season and will show up for multiple teams.) <br />
    *Original Question: Who is the tallest player on each team?*
    *I changed the wording of the question to be more specific too give a better query result.
    *The original result contained many the same results for each team*